30 Different Types of Espresso Drinks | (Must Try!)

 But with a little difference!

 In Long Black, an Espresso shot is poured over hot water contrary to Americano where hot water is poured over a Espresso.
+And the concentration of hot water is a little less in Long black compared to Americano.

 Also Read: Long Black vs Americano